-67. Subject to section 68, where a person is in custody -

-- (a) the person in whose custody he is;

-- (b) a provost officer; or

-- (c) a person acting in accordance with the directions of a person referred to in paragraph (a) or (b),

-may search the first-mentioned person and may take from him anything found upon his person.
+- 67. Subject to section 68, where a person is in custody - (a) the person whose custody he or she is in; - (b) a provost officer; or - (c) a person acting in accordance with the directions of a person referred to in paragraph (a) or (b), may search the firstmentioned person and may take from the firstmentioned person anything found on him or her.